-In \S \ref{section: Sample}, we describe the sample selection, followed by a discussion of the imaging data, its corresponding data reduction methods, and the assembly of the kinematic sample used in this study. \S \ref{section: Galaxy morphology} presents the overall morphological properties of the sample, detailing the visual classification scheme, general classification results, and the identification of bars and spiral structures. \S \ref{section: Morphological evolution} examines the evolution of these morphological features with redshift and compares our findings with previous studies.
-In \S \ref{section: Morphological metrics}, we perform a quantitative analysis of galaxy morphology, exploring non-parametric structural indicators and their relationship to the visual classifications. \S \ref{section: Kinematics} investigates the connection between morphology and kinematics, discussing the implications for galaxy evolution.
-Finally, \S \ref{section: Conclusions} summarizes the key findings of this work.
-Additional details, including discussions of observational limitations, preparations for the morphological analysis, and a description of the methodology used to separate galaxy morphologies based on structural metrics, and comparisons with \textit{HST} photometry are provided in Appendices \ref{appendix - Observational limitations}-\ref{appendix: HST vs JWST}.
+In Sect. \ref{section: Sample}, we describe the sample selection, followed by a discussion of the imaging data, its corresponding data reduction methods, and the assembly of the kinematic sample used in this study.
+Section \ref{section: Galaxy morphology} presents the overall morphological properties of the sample, detailing the visual classification scheme, general classification results, and the identification of bars and spiral structures.
+Section \ref{section: Morphological evolution} examines the evolution of these morphological features as a function of redshift and compares our findings with previous studies.
+In Sect. \ref{section: Morphological metrics}, we perform a quantitative analysis of galaxy morphology, exploring nonparametric structural indicators and their relationship to the visual classifications.
+In Sect. \ref{section: Kinematics} we investigate the connection between morphology and kinematics, and discuss the implications for galaxy evolution.
+Finally, Sect. \ref{section: Conclusions} summarizes the key findings of this work.
+Additional details, including discussions of observational limitations, preparations for the morphological analysis, and a description of the methodology used to separate galaxy morphologies based on structural metrics are provided in Appendices \ref{appendix - Observational limitations}-\ref{appendix: Separation Efficiency}.

 We adopt a $\Lambda$CDM cosmology with $\Omega_\mathrm{m}$ = 0.3, $\Omega_\Lambda$ = 0.7, and $H_0$ = 70 km s$^{-1}$ Mpc$^{-1}$.
 In this framework, one arcsecond corresponds to $8.1$ kpc at $z=1.05$ and $8.24$ kpc at $z=2.25$, which are the mid-points of the two chosen redshift bins.